cristianbica/spree_simple_html_emails/README.md

 Spree Simple HTML Emails
 =====================

-Sends easily configurable, scss powered, localised html multipart emails from spree.
+Sends easily configurable, SCSS powered, localised, HTML multipart emails from Spree.

 * Automatically includes your site logo
 * Set your site colours just by editing a few SCSS variables
 * Sets email footer links back to your site automatically
 * Fully localised
-* Send HTML/plain text multi part emails so all clients are supported
+* Sends HTML/plain text multi part emails so all clients are supported
 * Includes support for `spree_auth_devise`

 All emails are direct copies of spree's emails with some light HTML formatting, and the original `content.text.erb` from spree is still sent as a multi part for none HTML clients.